huggingface/lerobot/examples/7_get_started_with_real_robot.md

 robot.disconnect()
 ```

-Alternatively, you can unplug the power cord, but it will also disable torque.
+Alternatively, you can unplug the power cord, which will also disable torque.

+/!\ Warning: Make sure you unplug the power cord when you are done using your robot to avoid any over heating issue.

 ### c.
 Add your cameras with OpenCVCamera